rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 Once again Uyghur broke the rule.
 Reformers probably considered hyphenation as a feature inherent to all phonographic writing systems and decided to take the plunge and be the first (and only, for the moment) Arabic-script language in the world adopting it.

 Of course this decision was taken at a time when typesetting was mechanical and such an operation was still possible.
 In digital typography, hyphenation of Arabic script is quite a challenge since it requires redefining the basic contextual behaviour or letters, which is handled at a very low level by the operating system.
-Systems such as XƎTEX can do it in a rather tricky way (cf. Haralambous, 2021) but not (yet) legacy word processing software, at least not automatically.
+Systems such as XeTeX can do it in a rather tricky way (cf. Haralambous, 2021) but not (yet) legacy word processing software, at least not automatically.
 And hyphenation, by its nature, should ideally be automatic.

 ## Font design of hyphenated arabic script